awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-offers-overview.md

 1. On the **Manage Private Offer** page, choose **CREATE AN OFFER**\.

-1. On the **Create Private Offer** page, select the product from the drop\-down list and enter the AWS account ID \(or IDs\) of the AWS Marketplace buyer\.
+1. On the **Create Private Offer** page, select the product from the dropdown list and enter the AWS account ID \(or IDs\) of the AWS Marketplace buyer\.
 If your buyer is paying for the product in installments, select **Allow buyers to pay for this product in installments**\.
-Verify the information that you entered and then choose **NEXT**\.
+Verify the information that you entered, and then choose **NEXT**\.
 **Note**
 Selecting **Allow buyers to pay for this product in installments \(ISV only\)** enables you to offer your buyer a payment schedule with annual payments that aren't evenly distributed, multiple payments for a multi\-year deal, or quarterly payments\.
 Buyers must be on invoicing terms with AWS to receive a flexible payment schedule on their private offer\.
 For more information, see [Flexible payment scheduler](flexible-payment-scheduler.md)\.

 1. On the **Create an Offer** page, verify the product name and buyer ID\.

+1. Specify the **Contract duration**:

-1. If the product offering is for an AMI hourly, AMI annual, or SaaS contract pricing model, specify the **Contract duration**, by choosing an option button or entering a custom duration in number of days for AMI products or number of months for SaaS contracts\.
+   1. If the product offer is for an AMI hourly or AMI annual pricing model, choose a **Duration** option or enter a custom duration in number of days\.
 **Note**
- The duration of the offer can be up to 1,095 days for AMI products or up to 60 months for SaaS contracts\.
+ The duration of the private offer can be up to 1,095 days for the AMI hourly or the AMI annual pricing model\.

+   1. If the product offer is for a SaaS contract pricing model, AMI contract pricing model, or container contract pricing model, choose a **Duration** option or enter a custom duration in number of months\.
+**Note**
+ The duration of the private offer can be up to 60 months for the SaaS contract pricing model, AMI contract pricing model, or container contract pricing model\.

 1. In **Input offer price**, enter the pricing information that you negotiated with the customer\.
 If you have installment payments for the private offer, specify the number of units and the payment schedule for the contract duration\.
 For more information about installment payments, see [Flexible payment scheduler](flexible-payment-scheduler.md)\.

-1. In **Upload End User License Agreement**, select from available options or upload your EULA PDF file\.
+1. In **Upload End User License Agreement**, select from available options or upload your EULA \.pdf file\.

 1. In **Offer Expiration and Acceptance Date**, enter the number of days that the offer is valid for\.
 **Note**